Chloetta/Titan/README.md

 - **Release Date**: December 2, 2024

 ---
-## Update-Log
+## Update Log

--12/17/24
+### 12/17/24
-Added Rust Package configuration to project respiratory
+- Added Rust package configuration to project repository.
 ---

 Thank you for exploring **Titan**!
 We look forward to your feedback as we continue improving **Titan** for the future.